Every coding agent you use is writing things down.

 Seeing where the memory came from

-docmancer memory sources
+docmancer memory distill

-docmancer memory sources --agent claude-code
+docmancer memory review

 What gets harvested

-The sync covers more than most developers expect.
+Discovery covers more than most developers expect.
 On a machine with several agents installed, a typical harvest finds:

 - Claude Code: project memory files,